Learn more about our masters of science in higher education administration program

 Application submission deadline for the Master’s and Doctorate degrees is December 1 for Summer or Fall semester.
-Candidates will be required to come to campus for an interview with faculty if the faculty considers it necessary.
+Candidates will be required to come to campus for an interview with faculty, if the faculty considers it necessary.
 All admission decisions will be made by mid-March.
 Application submission deadline for the Masters degree is August 15 for Summer semester.
 Admission decisions will made late September/early October.

 To be admitted to a graduate program, you must apply to the EAHR department and Texas A&M University.How to Apply